-However, there are plenty of employment rights that apply from day 1 of employment with you.
-So, it’s important for you as an employer to make sure you’re getting all the details right and you’re still complying with the law.
+However, there are plenty of employment rights that apply from day one of employment with you.
+So it’s important for you as an employer to make sure you’re getting all the details right and you’re still complying with the law.

-In this free guide, we’ve set out some of the most relevant employment rights and confirmed whether they apply within probation.
+In this exclusive checklist, our HR experts have set out some of the most relevant employment rights and confirmed whether they apply to probation.

 Simply fill in your details above to download your FREE checklist.

 Already a client?
 Head over to Atlas for our exclusive client-only content.